CFHS code : PL318

 Emily Haggis (née Tebbutt) (1841 – 16 November 1899)

 Emily was born in Braybrooke, Northamptonshire – a village between Market Harborough and Desborough.
 She was the daughter of William and Georgiana (née Kirshaw) Tebutt and was baptised in Braybrooke on 16 August 1841.
-William was a farmer of 150 acres who died in 1860 and then married Edward Haggis in 1886 when she was 25 years old.
+William was a farmer of 150 acres and Emily married Edward Haggis in 1866 when she was 25 years old.
 She died at Bateman Street aged 58 years old.

 by Claire Martinsen